dylan-lang/opendylan/documentation/building-with-duim/source/preface.rst

 `Introduction <intro.html>`_ provides an introduction to the concepts behind the DUIM libraries, and their intended use.

-`Designing a Simple DUIM Application <design.html>`_ through to `Adding Callbacks to the Application <callbacks.html>`_ provide an extended example of how to use DUIM to design the user interface to an application.
+The chapters `Designing a Simple DUIM Application <design.html>`_ through to `Adding Callbacks to the Application <callbacks.html>`_ provide an extended example of how to use DUIM to design the user interface to an application.
 A simple working application is developed from first principles, and this is used as an illustration of some of the most useful features provided by the DUIM libraries. `Designing a Simple DUIM Application <design.html>`_ provides an initial design for the application, `Improving The Design <improve.html>`_ improves on this initial design. `Adding Menus To The Application <menus.html>`_ shows you how you can add a menu system to an application and `Adding Callbacks to the Application <callbacks.html>`_ demonstrates how to give the application some useful functionality. `Using Command Tables
 <commands.html>`_ introduces the concept of command tables, by